About the DRA

 The DRA responds to humanitarian crises by designing Joint Responses drawn up and implemented by the members best placed to respond to a crisis.

-A lead organisation is nominated for each Joint Response and works with two other members to form an RTF (Response Task Force).
+A lead organisation is nominated for each Joint Response and works with two other members to form a Response Task Force (RTF).
 The RTF is responsible for creating a Joint Response Guideline.
-This short document that provides, among other things, the populations, groups and needs to be addressed by the proposed intervention, the participating partner organisations and the budgets.
+This short document provides, among other things, the populations, groups and needs to be addressed by the proposed intervention, the participating partner organisations and the budgets.

 Peer review mechanisms are in place to ensure the quality of each Joint Response.
 DRA members are required to evaluate each other’s proposals using an internal scoring system based on objective quality criteria.
 This process allows decisions to be made on which member organisations will participate in a particular intervention and the level of funding allocated to the action.